welpdev/batchoperation-bundle/src/Resources/doc/explanation.md

 ## Execute actions

 We automatically create consumers connected to all our queues.

+There is two ways to launch a consumer :

+* You can use the command `php app/console rabbitmq:consumer welp_batch.{entity}.{action}`.
+This will launch a php daemon.
+* You can use the rabbitmq-cli-consumer (develop in GO language) to lauch this command `rabbitmq-cli-consumer -e "app/console welp_batch:consumer:{entity}.{action}" -c app/config/rabbitmq-cli-foo-create.conf -V`

-You have to add the consumers to your whatever you use to launch command.
+You have to add the consumers to your whatever you use to launch command (for example, you can use supervisorD)

-Consumers will get a message, and laucnh the `execute(AMQPMessage $msg)`.
+Consumers will get a message, and launch the `execute(AMQPMessage $msg)`.

 The message will be unserialized, and the operation will be executed.
 Following the given action, the create or the delete method will be used.